Sofja Kovalevskaja Award

 Who is supposed to provide an expert review for my application and how many reviews are required?

-Can more than three expert reviews be submitted?
+Can more than two expert reviews be submitted?

 Which publications should I enclose in my application?

-If you wish to cite your dissertation as a key publication but have not yet submitted it for print, please enclose the original manuscript of your doctoral thesis (four copies on CD-ROM).
+If you wish to cite your dissertation as a key publication but have not yet submitted it for printing, please upload the original manuscript of your doctoral thesis.

 May I include works that have not yet been submitted for publication in the list of key publications and the complete list of publications?

 Exception: Your dissertation may be cited as a key publication even if you have not yet submitted it to a publisher.
-If you wish to cite your dissertation as a key publication but have not yet submitted it for print, please enclose the original manuscript of your doctoral thesis on CD-ROM.
+If you wish to cite your dissertation as a key publication but have not yet submitted it for printing, please upload the original manuscript of your doctoral thesis.

 What are key publications?